kirill-dorkin/be/docs/repair-services.md

    - `device-type`, `service-group`, `service-category`, `pricing-kind` (all as plain text / dropdowns).
 4. Import the payload into Saleor Cloud and manage price ranges or descriptions right from the dashboard.

+### Worker role configuration

+- Create a Saleor permission group named **Repair Workers** (or override the default name via `SERVICE_WORKER_GROUP_NAME`).
+- Grant the group access to the services channel (`SERVICE_CHANNEL_SLUG`) and at least the `MANAGE_ORDERS` permission.
+- Administrators can now add staff accounts to this group directly from Saleor Dashboard Cloud — these will be considered workers.

+### Service request routing

+- The storefront converts every `/api/service-request` submission into a Saleor draft order in the channel defined by `SERVICE_CHANNEL_SLUG`.
+- The service product is resolved by slug and added as the only order line.
+Metadata captures the customer payload, estimate, and assignment details.
+- Workers are fetched from the configured permission group and one active member is assigned automatically.
+- A private order note summarises the request and the selected worker so the task is fully visible inside the Saleor dashboard.

 ### Storefront usage

 - `GET /api/repair-services` — returns the raw catalogue for integrations.